tykling/certgrinder/docs/certgrinder-changelog.rst

 v0.18.0 (unreleased)
 --------------------

-This version drops support for Python 3.7 and only supports cryptograpy version 38 or greater.
+This version drops support for Python 3.7 and only supports cryptography version 38 or greater.
 It also includes a Dockerfile and images can be found at https://hub.docker.com/r/certgrinder/certgrinder

 Added